The magic of Uyuni

 Close your eyes for a moment and imagine a place where time has stood still for thousands of years.
 As you step out of your 4X4 you find yourself standing in an enormous flatter-than-flat snow-white desert of salt, stretching as far as the eye can see.

-Salar de Uyuni (the Salt Flats of Uyuni) was formed thousands of years ago when two enormous salt-water lakes dried up to form the largest, highest (nearly 12,000 feet above sea level) and flattest salt deposit in the world.
-It is not surprising that the salt desert seems to stretch on forever – it covers a staggering 4,050 square miles on the Altiplano (Bolivian High Plateau) in the arid south west of Bolivia, close to the crest of the Andes Mountains.
+Salar de Uyuni, also known as the Salt Flats of Uyuni, was shaped thousands of years ago when two immense saltwater lakes dried up, leaving behind the largest, highest (nearly 12,000 feet above sea level), and flattest salt deposit in the world.
+It’s no wonder that the salt desert appears endless, covering a staggering 4,050 square miles on the Altiplano (Bolivian High Plateau) in the arid southwest of Bolivia, near the crest of the Andes Mountains.

 Entering the Salar de Uyuni in the 4×4 vans, rain season